ClockKo/clockko-team04-althub-project/sprint_plan_bcc.md

-# 🏃 Sprint Plan for ClockKo Wellness App Invovling the Backend, Cloud, and CyberSecurity Team
+# 🏃 Sprint Plan for ClockKo Wellness App Involving the Backend, Cloud, and CyberSecurity Team

 This plan breaks down the project into feature-focused sprints, clarifying where the Backend, Cloud Engineering, and Cybersecurity teams come in for each sprint.